 Whether it’s the popularity or the great flavors of rice – it really doesn’t need an explanation!
 A part of every household globally, rice is loved for its taste as well as chewy textures.
 The firmness and mild flavor of cooked rice make it a perfect millet substitute for savory preparations.

 Those looking for a more healthy alternative can always go for brown rice as it comes with more fiber while undergoing less processing.
-However, rice doesn’t work as a good alternate to millet if you are going for soups as it comes with a grain much bigger than millet.
+However, rice doesn’t work as a good alternative to millet if you are going for soups as it comes with a grain much bigger than millet.